sibanand-cis/push2heroku/README.md

 ## What problem it solves

 Here at BigBinary we create a separate branch for each feature we work on.
-Let's say that I am working `making authentication with facebook`.
+Let's say that I am working on `authentication with facebook`.
 When I am done with the feature then I send pull request to my team members to review.
 However in order to review the work all the team members need to pull down the branch and fire up `rails server` and then review.
-After a change is done then do the whole thing again.

 We like to see things working.
 So we developed `push2heroku` to push a feature branch to heroku instantly with one command.
-Executing `push2heroku` prints a url and we put that url in the pull request so that team members can actually test the featurer.
+Executing `push2heroku` prints a url and we put that url in the pull request so that team members can actually test the feature.

 ## Here is how it works